barnardcsc/Spring-25-The-Nutty-Arcade-Gamifying-Squirrel-Census-Data/README.md

    For Windows users: &nbsp;&nbsp;&nbsp; **```C:\Program Files\LOVE\love.exe .```**

-   Note that these commands will work as long as you installed and placed LÖVE into Applications (Mac) or Program Files (Windows)!
+   (These commands will work as long as you installed LÖVE into Applications (Mac) or Program Files (Windows)!)

 4. Enjoy! :)